image/svg+xml Checkov home

 id = "CKV_AWS_999"

-supported_resources = ['aws_s3_bucket']
+supported_resources = ("aws_s3_bucket",)

 # CheckCategories are defined in models/enums.py

-categories = [CheckCategories.BACKUP_AND_RECOVERY]
+categories = (CheckCategories.BACKUP_AND_RECOVERY,)

-guideline = "Follow the link to get more info https://docs.bridgecrew.io/docs"
+guideline = "Follow the link to get more info https://docs.prismacloud.io/en/enterprise-edition/policy-reference"

 super().__init__(name=name, id=id, categories=categories, supported_resources=supported_resources, guideline=guideline)